opensearch-project/project-website/_posts/2024-07-11-Optimize-storage-and-performance-using-MatchOnlyText-field.md

 </style>
 ## Introduction

-The OpenSearch project recently introduced a new field type called `match_only_text` in version 2.12.
+The OpenSearch Project introduced a new field type called `match_only_text` in version 2.12.
 This field type is designed for full-text search scenarios where scoring and positional information of terms within a document are not critical.
-If you're working with large datasets in OpenSearch and looking to optimize storage and performance, the `match_only_text` field could be an interesting option to explore.
+If you're working with large datasets in OpenSearch and looking to optimize storage and performance, then the `match_only_text` field could be an interesting option to explore.

 ## What is the MatchOnlyText Field?